matteobertoldo/renderkit/README.md

 > "Definitely the standard 👌🏽 for start new front-end Web projects".

-From a `UI-Kit` up in `Production`.
+From a `UI-Kit` up in `production`.
 "Boilerplate Standard" is an excellent friend to develop, compile, compress files for the front end Web developing dynamically...but not only.
 With more than **100** options for different tasks, your work environment will be dynamic as ever.

 Great for developing static template but at the same time great to "interpose" across multiple development platforms like **Wordpress**, **Shopify**, **Magento**, **Demandware** and many more.